elbonian/clahe/doc/README.md

 * slope limits the contrast stretch in the intensity transfer function.
 * processes (optional) sets the number of processes to subdivide tasks across CPU cores.

+Except for image, all of these parameters can be set to a 0 in case the user wants the library to pick values of its own.

 The functions return a new Pillow image with the CLAHE pixel data.

 ### 5